oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

     "devops"
 ]
 description: "Use the Okta CLI to get started with OAuth and Okta in under five minutes!"
-tags: [security, dotnet, oauth2, oidc, openid-connect, cli]
+tags: [security, dotnet, oauth2, oidc, cli]
 tweets:
 - "Add an Okta integration for your custom app in less than five minutes with the Okta CLI"
 - "Do you spend your day on the command line?
 The Okta CLI is for you!"